Kuadrant/authorino/docs/user-guides/logging.md

 # Logging

+Master Authorino log messages and learn how to trace authorization requests.

 ## 1. Log levels and log modes

 Authorino outputs 3 levels of log messages: (from lowest to highest level)